I‘m dreaming of a

 Thank you for that Yukon Cornelius.

-If you knew me in real life, you would know that I love customizing shit.
+If you knew me in real life, you would know that I love customizing.
 I love giving personalized gifts that my friends and family can’t get anywhere else.
 ‘Tis a curse.

 I don’t remember where I first across Lat & Lo but an obsession immediately bloomed.
 Totally customizable jewelry for travel lovers.
 Personalize any piece (bracelets/rings/necklaces) with the geographical coordinates of your favorite places.
 I currently own four with the coordinates of some of my favorite cities: Florence, Italy, Memphis, Tennessee, Gimmelwald, Switzerland, and Munich, Germany.
 I gave one to a friend as a gift this year and yeah, she said it was the best gift she’d ever received and also not to tell her boyfriend she said that.
 It’s fine; he doesn’t read this.